syy1125/syy-portfolio/public/resources/about.md

   React is the UI library that enables the creation of this site.
 It utilizes JSX syntax to declaratively render websites.

-  The initializatio is done by [create-react-app](https://github.com/facebook/create-react-app)
+  The initialization is done by [create-react-app](https://github.com/facebook/create-react-app)

   The React ecosystem is supported by a multitude of open-source libraries.
 Major libraries that this website uses are